Estelle Martin Cartledge Memorial Fund

 INVESTING IN THE BLACK COMMUNITIES OF TOMORROW

 This scholarship was established in 1991 to honor the memory of Estelle Martin Cartledge whose selfless service and constant teachings were an enduring source of strength and inspiration.
-The Fund will serve young people in Morning Star Baptist Church, Mon-View Heights and the Mon-Valley community.
+The Fund will serve young people in Morning Star Baptist Church of West Mifflin, Mon-View Heights and the Mon-Valley community.

 POISE grants one to two Estelle Martin Cartledge Memorial scholarships annually.
 Scholarship amounts can vary between $1000-$2500